14 Days in Germany and Austria Without a Car Itinerary 2023

 If you don’t wish to purchase the weekly pass you could purchase a 24-, 48-, 72-hour-ticket if this better suits your schedule.

-An hour west of Vienna lies the Wachau Valley, a UNESCO heritage landscape valley famous for its peaches from which it makes wine and schnapps with the Danube River winding through it.
-I highly recommend a day trip to Wachau Valley, by train or boat, to visit the towns of Melk, Krems, and Dürnstein for bike riding, wine tastng, and historic sightseeing.
-You won’t be sorry.
+An hour west of Vienna lies the Wachau Valley, a UNESCO World Heritage landscape is beautiful and the valley is famous for its peaches from which it makes wine and schnapps with the Danube River winding through it.

-For information on getting around Vienna, where to stay, what to see and do, and where to eat – even on a budget – check out my ultimate Vienna 4 Day Itinerary and Travel Guide.
-I cover all you need to know.
+To know how to see the best of Vienna in 4 days on this itinerary, including how to get around Vienna, where to stay, what to see and do, and where to eat – even on a budget – use the ultimate Vienna 4 Day Itinerary and Travel Guide.
+It covers all you need to know for solo travel in Vienna in 4 days.

 Jetlag or not, plan on hitting the ground running early your first day.
 There’s much to see and do in Vienna.
 You can sleep later.